dlt-hub/dlt/docs/technical/general_usage.md

 The state is being stored in the destination together with other data.
 So only when all pipeline stages are completed the state is available for restoration.

-The pipeline cannot be restored if `full_refresh` flag is set.
+The pipeline cannot be restored if `dev_mode` flag is set.

 The other way to trigger full refresh is to drop destination dataset. `dlt` detects that and resets the pipeline local working folder.